teltip/harmony_remote/README.md

 ## WHY

-Because I want to have my own custom remotes (buttons, icons, orders, sequences, activities, etc....) which I can not do in the native Logitech Harmony hub app.
+Because I wanted to have my own custom remotes (buttons, icons, orders, sequences, activities, etc....) which I can not do in the native Logitech Harmony hub app.

 ## Description